Take Action

 On March 7, 2022, U.S. Supreme Court rejected North Carolina lawmakers’ attempts to reinstate gerrymandered congressional maps.

-On June 30, 2022, the Supreme Court granted certiorari in this case and will hear oral arguments on December 7, 2022.
+On June 30, 2022, the Supreme Court granted certiorari in this case and heard oral arguments on December 7, 2022.
 We filed a brief opposing the historically baseless “independent state legislature theory” on October 19, 2022.
 Common Cause, alongside all other non-state respondents, argued that the constitutional text, structure, history, and precedent make clear that this theory must fail and the consequences of the “independent state legislature theory” would upend elections nationwide.
 Read our brief here.

 Review both the previously invalidated and 2022 approved Congressional plans below.